PacVan1/Metal-Gear-1-MSX2/README.md

 <h1>Metal Gear 1 MSX2 Outer Heaven Remake</h1>
 <h2>Description</h2>
 Metal Gear 1 MSX2 remake of the first floor of Outer Heaven.
-It is written in C++ with, except for a template (Jacco Bikker's Tmpl8) and an audio library (Jeremiah's Audio library), no external dependencies.
+It is written in C++ with, except for a template and an audio library, no external dependencies.
 Not even STL.
 <h2>Installation and Setup</h2>
 Coming soon...
 <h2>Usage Constructions</h2>